scala/scala-xml/README.md

 How to documentation is available in the [wiki](https://github.com/scala/scala-xml/wiki)

-The latest stable release of Scala XML is 1.3.0.
+The latest stable release of Scala XML is 2.0.0.

-The 2.0.0-RCx series supports Scala 3.
-See also the changes for 2.0 in `CHANGELOG.md`.

 ## Maintenance status